ansys/pyhps/doc/source/examples/ex_monitor_stream_task_process_tree.rst

 This example shows how to stream process-tree snapshots for a running task using :func:`MonitorClient.stream_task_process_tree`.
-Each snapshot contains every process in the task's process group — the task wrapper, the solver, any co-processes (for example a Cortex post-processor or licence manager), and their parent-child relationships.
+Each snapshot contains every process in the task's process group — the task wrapper, the solver, any co-processes (for example a graphics process or licence manager client), and their parent-child relationships.
 This gives a fine-grained view of which processes are active and how CPU and memory are distributed across them during a solve.